-Cut to the Chase is AIDC’s curated marketplace, carefully matching producers and decision makers for optimum outcomes with no time-wasting.
-A hybrid event in 2021, Cut to the Chase will continue to allow decision makers and projects to make meaningful connections through one-on-one meetings.
+Presented by Xe Money Transfer, Cut to the Chase is AIDC’s curated marketplace, carefully matching producers and decision makers for optimum outcomes with no time-wasting.
+A hybrid event for 2022, Cut to the Chase will continue to allow decision makers and projects to make meaningful connections through one-on-one meetings.

 The most compelling projects will be selected for curated short meetings with local and international decision makers attending AIDC, including commissioning editors, acquisitions executives, distributors and sales agents, plus other financiers and funders.

-Passholders are invited to submit two(2) film or television project (this is an updated increase from 1!) and one (1) audio documentary project per pass.
+Passholders are invited to submit one (1) film or television project and one (1) audio documentary project per pass.

 Questions?
 Email email@example.com

 Cut to the Chase now includes audio docs!

 In 2022, AIDC will continue to shine a spotlight on audio documentaries and integrate audio formats into the Cut to the Chase marketplace.

 - ABC Studios